 We acknowledge that every investor is different.
 So as a first step, we ask you some questions to learn about you, your financial goals, and your appetite for risk.
 Then we build a portfolio that suits you:

-- You receive a globally diversified portfolio of index funds, provided by Vanguard and iShares.
+- You receive a globally diversified portfolio of index funds, provided by Vanguard, iShares (by BlackRock) and BNP Paribas.

 - Your portfolio will exclude companies that we deem destructive to our planet.